asutherland/taskolio/README.md

 # Taskolio #

-An attempt at task-focused bookmarking of application windows, browser tabs, code editor buffers, and terminal tabs/buffers.
+An attempt at task-focused bookmarking of application windows, browser tabs, code editor buffers, and terminal tabs/buffers using physical hardware.

-The intended interface is that of a 4-by-4 set of RGB-backlit pads like you'd find on various MIDI drum or DJ controllers, plus some extra buttons.
-I chose a Native Instruments Traktor Kontrol F1, a DJ controller, because of its dimensions (12cm wide), the surprising rarity of full-RGB buttons in smaller form factors, and because its non-velocity-sensitive buttons provide a tactile click.
-(Compare with velocity sensitive pads which necessarily can't have a click experience.)
+The Native Instruments Maschine mk3 is currently the only controller being developed for.
+It strikes a nice balance in terms of physical size, reasonably sized LCD displays, a reasonable number of RGB-ish pads, and a layout that's not just a massive homogeneous grid.
+The NI Traktor D2 was under consideration as a portable solution, but its controls are less densely packed and its form factor is still so large that it's only marginally more silly to just transport the Mk3.

+## Status / Plans ##
-## What Works ##
+### What Works ##
+(And will keep working...)

 * Clients:
   * gnome-shell extension reports all your windows to the local node.js server
   * atom extension reports document/text editors to the local node.js server.
-  * Basic WebExtension, works on Firefox directly using the tabs API.
+  * WebExtension, works on Firefox directly using the tabs API.
 Doesn't work on Google Chrome because it does not implement the "browser" namespace.
     I presume I can address this at some point with a polyfill.
 (I don't want to deal with the callback-based API...)
-  * vscode extension reports documents/text editors to the local node.js server.
-    * NOTE: This could encounter some bit-rot at some point as I've switched back to atom from vscode.
+    * Uses the session API to persistently bookmark tabs.
 * Physical Controllers:
-  * Native Instruments Kontrol F1 via `server-f1.js`

-## What Sorta Works ##

-* Physical Controllers
-  * Native Instruments Maschine Mk3
+  * Native Instruments Maschine Mk3 via `server-maschine3.js`

-## What's Coming Next ##
+### What's Coming Next ###

 In no particular order:

 * Clients:
+  * Firefox WebExtension will:
-  * Firefox WebExtension with Tree Style Tab integration.
+    * gain Tree Style Tab integration.
-  * gnome-terminal tab-bookmarking via accessibility API.
-(May work for other apps that expose an accessibility tree via ATK2.0).
+  * Terminal integration will happen via tmux integration.
+(Various tabbed terminal approaches were considered, but tmux seems to have the mindshare and is already used for similar purposes.)
+  * Webextension could support other browsers.
+    * Chrome, at last check, did not support the "browser" namespace and I guess needs a polyfill.
+    * Taskolio only works on linux right now, so I think that rules out the

+* Documentation:
+  * Some type of web mockup of the mk3 that supports tutorial hooks that can demonstrate how things work.
+The current operation seems impossible to describe in a way anyone is likely to understand.

+### What Used to Work ###
+(And might still technically work but no effort will be made to keep it working.)

+Hoping to cannibalize some code for a more sane endeavor?
+Here's some things that

+* Clients:
+  * vscode extension reports documents/text editors to the local node.js server. vscode is nice, but I want to be able to have a custom tab view UI, and that currently means atom.
 * Physical Controllers:
-  * Novation Launchpad Pro
+  * Native Instruments Kontrol F1 via `server-f1.js`: This was the initial prototype controller and it's an amazing controller, but is insufficiently over the top.
+  * Native Instruments Kontrol D2 had some partial implementation happen.
+The node-traktor-f1 fork this codebase should generally support it, but the internal taskolio controller implementation never got very far and will probably be removed.

-### How to get it to work ###
+## How to get it to work ##

+### Install Stuff! ###

 #### Install the gnome-shell extension